 Teaching Class 4 Barbara Hepworth is Mrs Mir and Mrs Shaw.
 Teaching Class 4 David Hockney is Miss Haughin.
 Our Learning Support Assistants are Mrs Malek, Miss Talia and Mrs Briggs.

-In English we are reading the E-book 'The Most Incredible Sports.’
-At the end of the unit, the children will be writing a Newspaper Report.
-We will be looking at the features of a newspaper and will also be looking at including the writing skills of fronted adverbials, conjunctions, adverbs, expanded noun phrases.
+In English we are reading the book 'The Incredible Book Eating Boy'.
+At the end of the half term, children will be writing an explanation of the digestive system.
+We will be looking at conjunctions and fronted adverbials.

-This half term our topic for IPC is ‘Land, Sea and Sky.’
+This half term our topic for IPC is 'Temples, Tombs and Treasures'

 To help your child at home you could help them to complete their homework tasks.
 Spellings are given weekly so please help your child practise these during the week.

 By the end of Year 4 there is a Curriculum expectation that all children MUST know all their multiplication facts to 12 as well as the division facts.
 The children will have a PIXL Times tables test in June so it is important that you regularly practise the times tables with your child and play different games so help them memorise the facts.

 When you are reading with your child please ask questions about what your child is reading and their opinions on the book as well as signing their reading jotters.